aliske/fighting-mongooses/README.md

 ```

 **NOTE:** App details can be found by running 'gcloud app describe'

-**Note:** This app does not clean up old strage keys.
+**Note:** This app does not clean up old storage keys.
 That should be done in the future.
+[Service Accounts Page](https://console.cloud.google.com/iam-admin/serviceaccounts)

 ---
 # Other Resources